7hr08ik/Casino/games/pinball/ReadMe.md

 Unfortunately too much time was spent fixing collision, and even more so, trying to figure out how to implement gravity was rturning out to be a very large problem.
 My implementation was to move the ball ndownwards at a constant rate, but in order to get the ball to react to the flippers and the vame world correctly, I think i would have to replace my simple gravity with a velocity calculation that constantly pulled the ball downwards, depending on its speed, fall distance, angle of attack, surface it has bounced off etc.

 I was also responsible for 2 other parts of this project, so the decision was made to shelf this game and concentrate on the other parts.
+Due to the incomplete nature of this game, no testing documentation was completed.

 Development Environment